Invesco Perpetual European Smaller Companies Fund

 The Invesco Perpetual European Smaller Companies Fund aims to achieve capital growth through a portfolio of investments primarily in smaller European companies, excluding the United Kingdom.
 In pursuing this objective, the fund managers may include investments that they consider appropriate which include transferable securities, money market instruments, warrants, collective investment schemes, deposits and other permitted investments and transactions as detailed in Appendix 2 of the most recent Prospectus.

 The fund’s strategy rests primarily on fundamental analysis and company valuations, seeking what we view as attractive investment opportunities within Continental Europe’s smaller companies’ universe.
 We favour stocks which, in our view, are in a healthy financial position, have sound management and are capable of delivering higher returns on capital, while being undervalued by the market.
-Over the month, we raised the fund’s exposure to the basic materials sector, easing the underweight position relative to the Euromoney Smaller Europe ex-UK Index benchmark.
-A new position was initiated in Syngenta, the Swiss agrochemicals company, which we saw benefiting from positive structural trends, a strong products pipeline and increased competitive advantage thanks to the prospective takeover by China National Chemical Corporation.
-Meanwhile, we recalibrated weightings within the financials sector taking into account the latest moves in share prices.
-As at month-end, technology stood as the largest overweight sector relative to the benchmark and consumer goods the biggest underweight sector.
+Over the month, we raised the fund’s exposure to the industrial goods sector, easing the underweight position relative to the Euromoney Smaller Europe ex-UK Index benchmark.
+A new position was started in Faurecia, the French auto parts maker.
+We are attracted by the company’s diversified geographic exposure and good product range which we believe is well positioned to benefit from the global carmakers’ push towards reducing emissions.
+We also raised the fund’s weighting in the technology sector where we see companies with strong growth prospects, particularly in the cloud services segment.
+Meanwhile, we trimmed some positions in the financials sector where valuations became fuller in our view.
+At month-end, technology stood as the largest overweight sector relative to the benchmark and consumer goods the biggest underweight sector.

 |Launch date||31 December 1984|